(Photo by Action Images)

 Perhaps if the EFL had banged the drum earlier about the greater financial rewards on offer, they would have alleviated some of the criticism.

 But it's not just about the money.
 How many fans want to watch their team play group games in the Checkatrade Trophy?
-There are 46 games in Leagues One and Two, while clubs have also got Cup and EFL Cup to take part in.
+There are 46 games in Leagues One and Two, while clubs have also got the FA Cup and EFL Cup to take part in.

 Putting on more matches means more cost for supporters, especially if there is significant travelling involved.
-The vagaries of the group stage system (groups to include one invited club and at least one club from each of League One and League Two) meant you ended up with quartets such as Blackpool, Bolton, Cheltenham and U21s plus AFC Wimbledon, County, Plymouth and Swansea U21s.
+The vagaries of the group stage system (groups to include one invited club and at least one club from each of League One and League Two) meant you ended up with quartets such as Blackpool, Bolton, Cheltenham and Everton U21s plus AFC Wimbledon, Newport County, Plymouth Argyle and Swansea U21s.

 The danger of a group stage set-up is you could end up with dead rubbers further down the line – and what attendances will those matches attract?